 The answer to which way the coin landed is unknown.
 You don’t just go with whatever version you or the other person likes best.
 You replay the point.
-You flip the coin again or you move the sofa, whatever.
-The point is: you admit you can’t decide what the original answer was and flip it again.
+You flip the coin again or you move the sofa etc. You admit you can’t decide what the original answer was ans do you flip again.

 The really weird thing is, we can all imagine arguing with the friend.
 How dare they just pick the version of reality they like?
 Utter nonsense.
 And yet, how often do we see people doing this with far more important issues?
-People choose to believe all sorts of un-provable things including potentially harmful ones by appealing to “well it's my opinion and I like that belief”.
+People choose to believe all sorts of un-provable things including potentially harmful ones by appealing to “well it's my opinion”.

 If we wouldn’t accept it in the coin-toss example, why should we accept it when it comes to far more important things like beliefs about politics, beliefs about God, beliefs about medicine, beliefs about love, beliefs about parenting etc. etc.

-Defending a position because “you can choose what you want to believe” is a very harmful thing to say because it allows people to defend whatever horrifying thing they like - or excuse potentially harmful actions - by saying “well that’s my opinion”.
-I’ve said it before and I’ll say it again: yes you’re entitled to your opinion, but you can’t have opinions about the nature of reality.
+Defending a position because “you can choose what you want to believe” is a very dangerous thing to say because it allows people to defend whatever horrifying thing they like - or excuse potentially harmful actions - by saying “that’s my opinion”.
+I’ve said it before and I’ll say it again: yes you’re entitled to your opinion, but you can’t have opinions about reality.

 There’s another problem with “picking the story you like best”.
-If you pick an answer to a question, you stop saying “I don’t know” which means you stop looking any further.
+If you pick an answer to a question, you stop saying “I don’t know” which means you stop looking for an answer.
 The enquiry ceases and no progress is made.
-If we’re honest and admit we don’t know the truth, we are reminded to keep looking, to keep investigating.
+If we’re honest and admit we don’t know the truth, we are reminded to keep investigating.
 Picking an explanation before the facts are known is intellectually lazy and stunts discovery.

 When we’re young we believe all sorts of fun stories about the world.
 We believe myths, urban legends and rumours of the playground.
-A scientific education nails these things to the wall and flames them mercilessly.
+A scientific education nails these things to the wall and flames them without mercy.
 We replace superstition with theory.
 We replace hearsay with research and we replace un-checkable claims with an admission of ignorance.
 Yes.
 Scientists do take away the magic.
-But we replace it with better magic.
-Magic that is real!
+But we replace it with magic that's real.

 I’ve genuinely had people criticise me on this point because, in their own words, “why can’t we just believe in things like Santa Claus?”
 Well, you can believe in Santa if you want, I can’t stop you.
-But in doing so you’re missing out on something even better: a fully-fledged, complex, intricate and reliable view of the this astounding Universe.
-Why is Science doing something bad by encouraging people to see the beauty of reality rather than the beauty of made-up stuff?
+But in doing so you’re missing out on something even better: a fully-fledged, complex, intricate and reliable view of the Universe.
+Why is Science doing something bad by encouraging people to see reality rather than made-up stuff?

-Anyone who thinks nature is boring hasn't studied it in any kind of detail.
+Anyone who thinks nature is boring hasn't studied it.
 You think reality is boring?
-There's a planet which rains diamonds.
-Some of the particles in your body can teleport...to the moon.
+There's a planet in our solar system which rains diamonds.
+Some of the particles in your body can teleport.
 Chimpanzees have invented machine technology.
 You can hypnotise people into not feeling the pain of surgery.
 You have a neuron in your brain which responds specifically to the face of Jennifer Aniston.
 Your legs are experiencing time at a different rate to your head.
 We have conducted rudimentary thought transplants.
 You can set fire to water.
 Bumble bees vote by performing dance-battles.
 Don't tell me nature isn't interesting.

 Nature is not boring and neither are people.
 Both are worth learning about.

-And while we're at it, let's take the Santa Claus example further.
+And while we're at it, let's take the Santa Claus example.
 Technically, when we are asleep we don’t know what happened.
 The grounded explanation is that our parents gave us presents, the magical one is that Santa did it.
-But really, is the grounded explanation bad or disappointing?
+But really, is the grounded explanation disappointing?

 Isn’t it nice to learn that our parents love us and go to the trouble of surprising us at Christmas?
-OK, we have to let go of Santa Claus, but don’t we gain something deep and profound about the real world by exchanging the magical belief for the more likely one?
-Isn’t there a beauty in reality that we miss if we believe the fairy tales?
+OK, we have to let go of Santa Claus but don’t we gain something profound about the real world by exchanging the magical belief for the more likely one?
+Isn’t there a beauty in reality that we miss if we believe fairy tales?

 So, that’s my case.
 Life of Pi is a wonderful book but it’s indicative of a certain way of thinking which says our personal preferences and opinions have baring over reality.
 They don’t.
-But that’s not a bad thing.
-The real world has magic in it.
-You don’t have to give it up when you become a Scientist!
+But the real world has magic in it.
+You don’t have to give it up when you become a Scientist.
 And guess what, we're not trying to ruin anybody's cherished beliefs.
 We're trying to give the world something even better.
+The truth.